damar-wicaksono/uq-benchmarks/test-functions/fourBranch/fourBranch.md

 [//]: #	"Application fields: reliability"
 [//]: #	"Dimension: 2-dimension"

-The 2-dimensional four-branch function is a common benchmark problem in reliability analysis (Schueremans and van Gemert, 2005; Echard et al., 2011; Scöbi et al., 2017).
+The 2-dimensional Four-branch function is a common benchmark problem in reliability analysis (Schueremans and van Gemert, 2005; Echard et al., 2011; Scöbi et al., 2017).
 The function describes the failure of a series system with four distinct limit state components.

 ## Description